BadMagic100/MajorItemByAreaTracker/README.md

 ## Custom Item Support

+This section details how modders can integrate their custom items with this mod, if desired.
+If you're not a modder, you can skip this section.
 Connections may integrate with this mod using [ConnectionMetadataInjector tags](https://github.com/BadMagic100/ConnectionMetadataInjector#tag-spec).
 This mod requests the following properties:

 | Property | Type | Parent Object | Description | Default Handling |